pillowslept/expenses/README.md

 # Expenses

-Services to manage expenses and incomes
+API to manage expenses and incomes

 ## What can I do?